Financial Resources for Students

-Due to the low cost of the program and the opportunity for shared living expenses, some students will be able to pay for 100% of their costs with part-time work.
+Due to the low cost of the program and the opportunity for shared living expenses, many of our students pay for 100% of their costs with part-time work.

 Community-based funding resources.

 We believe that the people of God pay for things differently.
 As Christians, we work together to invest in each other and advance the Kingdom of God.

-If you would like additional help paying for tuition, we will provide fundraising resources so that you can rally a community of believers around yourself who will financially support you.
-Are there ten people in your community who believe in your calling and might be willing to make a small investment of $50 per month to help you advance the Kingdom?
-Don’t answer too fast!
-Believe it or not, the answer is yes, and many of them will be excited and grateful to support you.
+If you would like additional help paying for tuition, we will provide fundraising training and resources so that you can rally a community of believers around yourself who will financially support you.